yingtaoluo/Complex-Wavelet-Inception-GAN-Audio-Synthesis/README.md

 inverse transform of Melspectrogram to raw wave audio (https://github.com/descriptinc/melgan-neurips), etc.

 Their studies contributed a lot to improve the fidelity of audio, but were only focused on the learning of spectrogram.
-We used different original approaches including complex-valued convolution, wavelet transform, and inception generator to improve.
+We used different original approaches including complex-valued convolution, wavelet transform, and inception generator to improve the direct modeling of fine structure of waveform.
 ## Solution1.
 Complex-valued convolution for complex spectrogram
 The learning representation of complex spectrogram can avoid scattering the information of phase.
 The complex spectrogram, however, can hardly be processed by real-valued neural network.
 Introducing the architecture of DEEP COMPLEX NETWORKS (Chiheb Trabelsi et al.), we learned complex spectrogram directly.
 ## Solution2.
 Wavelet transform to replace short time Fourier Transform